Zenith-the-realest/school-vault/Notes/Physics/LDRs and thermistors.md

 # What is a **thermistor?**

-A thermistor is a component whose resistance changes with **temperature.** They can come in different shapes and sizes?
+A thermistor is a component whose resistance changes with **temperature.** They can come in different shapes and sizes.

 ## How does the resistance of a thermistor **change with temperature?**